tfsf/realtimePlot/README.md

 # realtimePlot
-Plot of multiple realtime graphs
+Plot of multiple realtime graphs using QcustomPlot.